Parametric machines: a fresh approach to architecture search: Abstract

 \section{Abstract}

-Using tools from category theory, we provide a framework where artificial neural networks, and their architectures, can be formally described.
-We first define the notion of {\em machine} in a general categorical context, and show how simple machines can be combined into more complex ones.
+Using tools from topology and functional analysis, we provide a framework where artificial neural networks, and their architectures, can be formally described.
+We define the notion of {\em machine} in a general topological context and show how simple machines can be combined into more complex ones.
 We explore finite- and infinite-depth machines, which generalize neural networks and neural ordinary differential equations.
-Borrowing ideas from functional analysis and kernel methods, we build complete, normed, infinite-dimensional spaces of machines, and discuss how to find optimal architectures and parameters---within those spaces---to solve a given computational problem.
+Borrowing ideas from functional analysis and kernel methods, we build complete, normed, infinite-dimensional spaces of machines, and we discuss how to find optimal architectures and parameters---within those spaces---to solve a given computational problem.
 In our numerical experiments, these kernel-inspired networks can outperform classical neural networks when the training dataset is small.